The 7th Dawn: Production

+Lewis Gilbert says he was approached to direct the film by Mina Wallis with William Holden and Audrey Hepburn attached.
+It turned out Hepburn was not interested but Holden was.
+Gilbert liked the script and agreed to make it.
+Gilbert said that the original writer-producer Karl Tunberg felt Capucine, who was the mistress of the producer Charles K. Feldman and was cast as Holden's Eurasian mistress, was miscast; he also says Holden had already worked with Capucine on The Lion in 1962 and did not want to do it again so it seemed Capucine would be replaced.
+However Feldman then fired Tunberg and had the script rewritten by Ben Hecht building up Capucine's part.
+Gilbert disliked the new film and wanted to quit but says Feldman started to cry and begged him to stay.
+Gilbert worked on the script with Hecht.

+At one stage the film was known as The Third Road, Ten Days to Penang and also The Year of the Dragon.

 The script included a nude scene for Susannah York, who did not want to do it, but on location the filmmakers insisted.
 She appeared in one take and her stand-in appeared in another.
 Photos of York shooting the scene were later published in Playboy magazine.
 York explained, "Someone had a long distance camera.
 I'd just like to forget about it.
 It's an unfortunate business."

 Reception

+Variety wrote "Despite script deficiencies and some static direction" the film "has sufficient action-adventure elements to make it a rezsonable boxoffice contender, with William Holden's name as lure."

-The film generated $2.3 million in revenue and ranked 89th among American films for 1964.
+However the film generated $2.3 million in revenue and ranked 89th among American films for 1964.
+Gilbert says the film did not recoup its cost.

+Lewis Gilbert subsequently used Tetsuro Tamba on You Only Live Twice.

+Filmink argued the film "has historical interest".

 Soundtrack

 The film's score was composed by Riz Ortolani following the popularity of his score for Mondo Cane that was released in the U.S. in 1963.
 The theme song "The Seventh Dawn" was sung by the Lettermen on the film soundtrack.
 Sergio Franchi recorded the song as a 1964 single and Roland Shaw provided an instrumental cover version.